 The Rota Vicentina is a long-distance footpath which opened in 2013 and represents a successful eco-tourism initiative to develop low impact tourism in a relatively untouched region of Portugal.
 The trail connects Cape St Vincent, Portugal's most south-westerly point, to the village of Odeceixe, where it splits into two trails; the Historical Way which heads inland and the Fishermen's Trail which follows the coast to Porto Covo.
 This trip follows the Fishermen's Trail from Porto Covo to Odeceixe.
 To the south of the bustling capital of Lisbon awaits a contrasting landcape of wild beauty, where tourists rarely visit despite endless beaches and authentic fishing villages.
 This is the Alentejo region, covering a third of Portugal's land mass but just 4% of its population.
 Following this dramatic coast where wildflowers and butterflies keep company with just a handful of hikers, there is ample opportunity to take a swim or a rest break overlooking the endless ocean.
 In the evening, enjoy carefully handpicked accommodation where your hosts take pride in the cuisine and culture of the region and where delicious seafood and delectable wine is standard.

-This trip involves walking between 4 and 7 hours per day over undulating terrain, sometimes on the beach and often on sandy trails, with some short steep ascents and descents.
+This trip involves walking between 3 and 7 hours per day over undulating terrain, often on the beach and on sand, with some short steep ascents and descents.
 Daily distances range from 9-20km.
 We do not recommend this trip for anyone who suffers from vertigo.
-The trip is graded moderate and is considered suitable for active people who have a good level of fitness.
+The trip is graded moderate ro challenging and is considered suitable for active people who have a good level of fitness.

 Make your own way to the first hotel in Porto Covo.
 Porto Covo is a beautiful beach resort town located on the western Alentejo coastline.
 The small town is surrounded by some of the finest beaches of central Portugal.